 Before, During, and After an Internship

 Navigating what you should do before, during, and even after an agriculture internship can be tricky, especially if it is your first internship.
-However, with a good work ethic and effective communication, you can ensure that you will have a successful internship that may lead you into a career in agriculture.
+However, with a good work ethic and effective communication, you can ensure that you will have a successful internship that may lead you to a career in agriculture.

 Before an Internship